home-assistant/home-assistant.io/source/_components/smartthings.markdown

 | Attribute                 | Description
 |---------------------------|------------------------------------------------------------------|
-`component_id`              | Describes which component of the device triggered the event. `main` represents the core device.
+`component_id`              | Describes which component of the device triggered the event. `main` represents the parent device.
 For devices with child-devices, this attribute identifies the child that raised the event.
 `device_id`                 | The unique id of the device in SmartThings.
 This can be located in the HASS device registry or in the [SmartThings Groovy IDE](https://developers.smartthings.com/).
 `location_id`               | The unique id of the location the device is part of.
 This can be found in the config entry registry or in the [SmartThings Groovy IDE](https://developers.smartthings.com/).
 `value`                     | Describes the action taken on the button.
 See the [button](https://smartthings.developer.samsung.com/develop/api-ref/capabilities.html#Button) capability reference for a list of possible values (not all are supported by every device).